ibm-cloud-docs/containers/kubernetes-service-cli.md

 List the available regions.
 The `Region Name` is the {{site.data.keyword.containerlong_notm}} name, and the `Region Alias` is the general {{site.data.keyword.cloud_notm}} name for the region.
 {: shortdesc}

-Region-specific endpoints are deprecated.
+Region-specific endpoints are deprecated, and this command might not work as expected.
 Use the [global endpoint](/docs/containers?topic=containers-regions-and-zones#endpoint) instead.
 {: deprecated}

 **Supported infrastructure provider**: